harshit28/harshit28/README.md

 ## About me

-I have 2.5 Years of experience in full-stack software development, I have also done my Internship as a Data Science Intern at Humaxa.I believe in building readable and scalable code.
+I have 2 Years of experience in full-stack software development at <a href="https://mkcl.org/">MKCL</a> , I have also done my Internship as a Data Science Intern at <a href="https://www.humaxa.com/">Humaxa</a>.
+I believe in building readable and scalable code.
 During my journey as a software developer I have build many real-time,robust and scalable web applications which can be checked in my Resume.
 I am currenly looking for Internship postions starting from Spring 2021 | Summer 2021.

 ### Proficient
 <code><a href="https://www.python.org/" target="_blank"> <img height="100" src="https://www.vectorlogo.zone/logos/python/python-ar21.svg"></a></code>